 I hope this explanation is helpful to make it clear why we work as we do.
 We know that the issues can be challenging and sometimes involve high emotions but we always make our decisions within this framework and we do not have the flexibility to make exceptions.

 Last Updated: Aug 2022

 SIS Language Policy

 (Please wait while the infographic is loaded.
-This will take a few minutes……)
+This may take up to a few minutes.)